Note: see my other page for pictures of the entire South Canol Road

 Ross River gas station, store, post office and bank

-Southbound on the Campbell Highway just south of Ross River
+Dust from an oncoming vehicle, looking south on the Campbell Highway south of Ross River

 Southbound on the Campbell Highway, south of Ross River